-Professor and Director of the International Studies Program
+Professor of Political Science and Director of the International Studies Program

 Mather House 218